 MLGHOOK subroutine ghooks.F

 Serves as a front end for gradient and energy calculations.

 MLHEDR subroutine display.F

 Prints out the program h eader in the output file.

 MLHHOOK subroutine hhooks.F

 Serves as a front end for Hessian calculations.

-1

-MLOHOOK subroutine ohooks.F
+мгоноок subroutine ohooks.F

+all optimization algorithms.

-Serves as a front end for all optimization algorithms.
+Serves as a mont end for an optimization argorithms.

-autoroutin a an E

 MMARGONTEST subroutine ap.F

 Calculates the gradient a and potential energy of the arg on system at the dual-MM level.

 MNBRAK subroutine ohooks.F

 Brackets a minimum of a 1-dimensional function with three points.

 MOLOUTBOX subroutine dynamics.F

-enter of mass outside the perio 2
+Finds a molecule with center of mass outside the periodic box.

-enter of muss outside the perio

 MPROGEHK subroutine ehooks.F

-Carries out an energy ca ll with the specified electronic c structure program, extracting multiple
+Carries out an energy ca ll with the specified electronic e structure program, extracting multiple

 energies.

 MTOLTM subroutine hhooks.F

 Converts a symmetric m atrix to a 1-dimensional array containing the lower triangular portion

 of the matrix.

 MUVSPX subroutine flexbound.F